Haxhi Qamili: Characteristics

 Haxhi Qamili's inspiration was Musa Qazimi, a local mufti who supported the Young Turks' policies.
 Haxhi Qamili referred to Christians as "kaurrët" (i.e. "heathens", a very pejorative slur when applied by Muslims to Christians) and "bad people... who even God doesn't love".
 During his pro-Ottoman revolt, Christians were slaughtered and tortured.
 The movement also attacked Albanian nationalist teachers who had been teaching using the Latin alphabet.

 The motto of the rebels was "Duam, duam Babën-- Turqinë!"
 (We want, we want our father—Turkey) and they raised the flag of the Ottoman Empire and restored Ottoman Turkish as the national language.

 Haxhi Qamili and his movement were opposed by many Albanian Muslims.
 In the Elbasan region in particular, local Muslim community leaders and other Muslim notables denounced the movement as "archaic" and "fanatical" with many opposing it with arms.
 Elbasanlli clerics also supported the Latin alphabet, opposing Haxhi Qamili's view and also the views of more conservative Sunni clerics elsewhere.
 Rebels killed several Muslim clerics who were involved in Albanian nationalist cycles.

 The rebellion was only tacitly supported by the Ottomans, who as a consequence of the Balkan Wars were physically separated from the Albanian lands.
 The Ottoman preoccupation with the looming First World War also rendered diplomatic and material support impractical.

 War with Essad Pasha

 Essad Pasha Toptani, a supporter of the feudal lords, took power with Serbian support.
 Qamili became one of the leaders of the renewed rebellion and was elected by the Islamic rebels as their commander-in-chief. by the end of November 1914, the rebels had regained the upper hand in Tirana and burnt Essad Pasha’s palace to the ground.
 The rebellion achieved rapid successes, confining Essad's government of central Albania to Durrës itself.

-With the start of the First World War, Albania was invaded by Greek, Italian and Serbian forces, which changed the situation of the uprising entirely.
-In January 1915 Qamili along with other rebel leaders convened a National Congress in Tirana, declaring on behalf of the whole Albanian people the illegitimacy of Essad's Durrës-based government while affirming Albanian neutrality in World War I. In May 1915 Qamili was elected leader of the rebels.
+In May 1915 Qamili was elected leader of the rebels.